Right Triangle

 The sides of a right triangle are labeled relative to one of the angles other than the right angle.
 The side closest to this angle is referred to as the adjacent side, the side opposite the angle is referred to as the opposite side, and the hypotenuse is the side connecting the two.

 Right triangles are essential in trigonometry because the ratio of the lengths of their sides defines the trigonometric functions sine, cosine, and tangent.
-Of course, it is worth mentioning that these functions are usually defined later in math using the unit circle which extends the definition to all angles and negative ratios.

 Related Terms